rkuma183/wilsonmar.github.io/_posts/2016-08-28-iot-ceiling-dumper.md

 ## Description #

-The parts listed below is used to construct a platform raised by four ropes (one on each corner).
+The parts listed below is used to construct a platform with a box to hold hay (material).
+The box is raised by four ropes (one on each corner).
 There is a panel on 3 sides to hold material in.
+For loading, the platform is lowered.
+Due to the weight, the box is raised and lowered by a garage door opener.
 There is a door on the front side that opens to let the material slide out.
-All four ropes are lowered at the same time to enable loading.
-The two ropes on the side with the open door is lowered separetly so material can slide out.
+So material can slide out of the platform, the front box edge is tilted down and up by a separate stepper motor controlled by an Arduino or Pi computer that controls the angle depending on the time of day (minutes before/after sun up).

 ## Parts and cuts #